mfix22/emilyhansel.me/pages/studyhall/index.md

    width=2569
    height=874
    .fill %}
-Image description: Four smiling people wearing various shades of blue dance and lean against a blue wall.
+Image description: Four smiling people, wearing various shades of blue, dance and lean against a blue wall.
 The wall contains alternating shades of blue that fill the left two-thirds of the image with stripes.
 {% /image %}

 {% spacer 2 /%}